Sarah's Catalog

 • Dynamic host configuration protocol (DHCP): automatically assigns IP addresses within a specific range to devices on a network.

-• Wireguard: a VPN service which solely uses UDP.
+• WireGuard: a VPN service which solely uses UDP.
 Compared to let's say OpenVPN, it's newer.

 • Dynamic DNS (DDNS): service which updates the public IP for a specific domain